stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 {% docs note %}
 Only one of an application's mapped account stores may be the default account store.

 In addition, setting an AccountStoreMapping's `isDefaultAccountStore` value to `true` will automatically set the application's other AccountStoreMappings' `isDefaultAccountStore` values to `false`.
-HOWEVER:

-Lastly, note that setting an AccountStoreMapping's `isDefaultAccountStore` value to `false` **WILL NOT** automatically set another AccountStoreMapping's `isDefaultAccountStore` to `true`.
+However, note that setting an AccountStoreMapping's `isDefaultAccountStore` value to `false` **WILL NOT** automatically set another AccountStoreMapping's `isDefaultAccountStore` to `true`.
 You are responsible for explicitly setting `isDefaultAccountStore` to `true` if you want the application to be able to create new accounts.
 {% enddocs %}

 {% docs warning %}
-If none of the application's AccountStoreMappings are designated as the default account store, the application _WILL NOT_ be able to create new accounts.
+If none of the application's AccountStoreMappings are designated as the default account store, the application _WILL NOT_ be able to create new accounts from the applications endpoint.
+It is still possible to create accounts from the [accounts endpoint](#account-create).
+{% enddocs %}

+{% docs warning %}
 Also note that Mirrored directories or groups within Mirrored directories are read-only; they cannot be set as an application's default account store.
 Attempting to set `isDefaultAccountStore` to `true` on an AccountStoreMapping that reflects a mirrored directory or group will result in an error response.
 {% enddocs %}